victorkashirin/CellaVCV/docs/Cella_Manual.md

 ### **Inputs**

 *   **GATE**: Accepts a gate or trigger signal.
 A voltage of 2V or higher is interpreted as "ON".
     *   **Cascading Gate Behavior**: If a section's own **GATE** input (jack or button) is not actively receiving a signal, it will then check the **GATE** inputs/buttons of the preceding sections.
 If *any* preceding section's input (jack or button) is active, the current section will also activate.
 For example, if you send a gate to the top section's **GATE** input, and the middle and bottom sections' **GATE** inputs are unconnected, all three sections will respond to the top input.
+This behavior can be disabled via context menu.

 ### **Outputs**